Shahiduzzaman Selim

 Shahiduzzaman Selim (born January 5) is a Bangladeshi theatre, television and film actor.
-He won the Bangladesh National Film Award for Best Actor in Negative Role for his performance in the film Chorabali (2012).
-He is currently the president of Actors’ Equity Bangladesh.
+Known as one of the finest actors in Bangladesh, he won the Bangladesh National Film Award for Best Actor in a Negative Role for his performance in the film Chorabali (2012).
+He is currently the president of Actors' Equity Bangladesh.

 Early life

 Selim studied in Tangail Bindubashini Government High School up to class two.
 Then he came to Dhaka and passed SSC examination from Motijheel Ideal School.
 He was then admitted into the department of economics of Jahangirnagar University.
 He joined Dhaka Theatre in 1983 while he was a university student.